-deep-rooted perennials, slow run-off and increase infiltration.
-Tall shrubs catch blowing snow in the interspaces.
 11. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): not present.
-12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: cool season deep-rooted perennial bunchgrasses Sub-dominant: perennial forbs>> tall shrubs Other: Additional: 13.
-Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): foothill sagebrush and antelope bitterbrush will become decadent in the absence of normal fire frequency and ungulate grazing.
+12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: cool season deep-rooted perennial bunchgrasses Sub-dominant: tall shrubs Other: perennial forbs Additional: shallow rooted bunchgrasses 13.
+Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): mountain big sagebrush and antelope bitterbrush will become decadent in the absence of fire and ungulate grazing.
 Grass and forb mortality will occur as tall shrubs increase.
-14. Average percent litter cover (%) and depth (in): additional litter cover data is needed but is expected to be 15-20 percent to a depth of 0.1 inches.
+14. Average percent litter cover (%) and depth (in): additional litter cover data is needed but is expected to be 20-25 percent to a depth of 0.1 inches.
 Under mature shrubs litter is >0.5 inches deep and is 90-100 percent ground cover.
-15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): is 1100 pounds per acre (1230 kilograms per hectare) in a year with normal temperatures and precipitation.
-Perennial grasses produce 40-50 percent of the total production, forbs 20-35 percent and shrubs 5-15 percent.
+15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): is 650 pounds per acre (728 kilograms per hectare) in a year with normal temperatures and precipitation.
+Perennial grasses produce 50-65 percent of the total production, forbs 10-20 percent and shrubs 15-25 percent.
 16. Potential invasive (including noxious) species (native and non-native).
 List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: include bulbous bluegrass, rush skeletonweed, musk and scotch thistle, and diffuse and spotted knapweed.
-Cheatgrass can invade the site.
-Medusahead can be a serious invader on the heavier textured soils.
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: includes bulbous bluegrass, whitetop, rush skeletonweed, musk and scotch thistle, and diffuse and spotted knapweed.
+Cheatgrass and medusahead may invade at lower elevations of the site.